Restaurants, Cafés & Takeaway

 BRUS / Guldbergsgade 29, 2200 Copenhagen N

-As the very neighbor of Empire Bio, BRUS is the new brewery, bar and beer shop of Nørrebro.
-BRUS is started by To Øl, a Danish craft brewery who supports CPH:DOX 2017 and brewed this year’s DOX beer.
+As the very neighbour of Empire Bio, BRUS is the new brewery, bar and beer shop of Nørrebro.
 BRUS is To Øl’s first brewpub; a 750 m2 beautiful venue offering a wide variety of craft beers and craft cocktails brewed in-house.
-BRUS serves also burgers and other pub food friendly menus.
-BRUS hosts a couple of events, talks and concerts during this year’s festival – check out the programme!
+BRUS also serves burgers and other pub food friendly menus.

 Spontan / Guldbergsgade 29, 2200 Copenhagen N

 and fries.
-Christian Gadient – the youngest Michelin starred head chef in Denmark – is serving up some serious contemporary Nordic food reaching on to many more cuisines with a love of Asian twists, French classics and other remarkable taste expressions.
-Spontan has the largest beer card around town but offers also natural and conventional wines and BRUS house made cocktails from tap.
+Christian Gadient – the youngest Michelin starred head chef in Denmark – is serving up some serious contemporary Nordic food reaching on to many more cuisines with a love for Asian twists, French classics and other remarkable taste expressions.
+Spontan has the largest beer card around town but also offers natural and conventional wines and BRUS house-made cocktails from tap.

 Restaurant LêLê / Vesterbrogade 40, 1620 Copenhagen K